XenosCivMC/jsMacroBots/readme.md

 Most bots have configuration options at the beginning of the file.
 Do not edit anything below the "DO NOT TOUCH" Marker.

+## Itemsaver

+itemsaver.js

+this is not a bot.
+It is a EventHandler (for the ItemDamage Event) which ensures to switch your tool to a tool with durability.
+Works great with other bots.

 ## Woodcutter

 woodcutter.js.